Your basket is currently empty.

-So, why is your vaginal microbiome important?
-Your vaginal flora—sometimes referred to as vaginal microbiota – is crucial for overall health.
-It affects everything from your ability to fight off infections to your likelihood of getting pregnant, miscarrying, and even of developing certain cancers.
-So yeah, it’s a pretty big deal.
+Your vaginal microbiome – sometimes referred to as vaginal microbiota – is crucial for overall health.
+It affects everything from your ability to fight off infections, to your likelihood of getting pregnant, miscarrying, and even of developing certain cancers.

-There are several different types of bacteria that make up your vaginal microbiome, but lactobacilli are the most important (Lactobacillus crispatus and Lactobacillus iners being the most common).
+There are several different types of bacteria that make up your vaginal microbiome, but Lactobacilli are the most important.
 You know how the vagina is self-cleaning?
-Well, that’s all thanks to lactobacilli.
+Well, that’s all thanks to Lactobacilli.

 Lactobacilli are basically the MVPs of the vaginal microbiome.
-They produce lactic acid and hydrogen peroxide that lowers the vagina’s pH level to about 3.5, making it very acidic and preventing the growth of harmful pathogens like E. coli, Staph and candida.
-They’re the good bacteria responsible for fighting infections like thrush and BV, two of the most common ailments women experience.
+They produce lactic acid and hydrogen peroxide that lowers the vagina’s pH level to about 3.8-4.5, making it very acidic and preventing the growth of harmful pathogens like E. coli, Staph and Candida.
+Lactobacilli are the good bacteria responsible for fighting infections like thrush and BV, two very common vaginal infections.

 Every woman’s vaginal microbiome is completely unique and there's no one-size-fits-all, however research shows that having less than 90% lactobacilli puts you at risk of vaginal dysbiosis.

 Just like your gut, your vagina is home to billions of bacteria (some good, some bad).
 These make up your vaginal microbiome.
 When it’s disrupted, you’re at greater risk of developing infections like thrush and BV.

 Daye's ProViotics strengthen your vaginal microbiome so it can fight off harmful bacteria on its own.